AckerlyXu/heima/articles/active-directory/active-directory-deploying-ws-ad-guidelines.md

 ## Contrasts between deploying Windows Server Active Directory domain controllers on Azure Virtual Machines versus on-premises
 - For any Windows Server Active Directory deployment scenario that includes more than a single VM, it is necessary to use an Azure virtual network for IP address consistency.
 Note that this guide assumes that DCs are running on an Azure virtual network.
 - As with on-premises DCs, static IP addresses are recommended.
 A static IP address can only be configured by using Azure PowerShell.
 See [Static internal IP address for VMs](http://azure.microsoft.com/blog/static-internal-ip-address-for-virtual-machines/) for more details.
 If you have monitoring systems or other solutions that check for static IP address configuration within the guest operating system, you can assign the same static IP address to the network adapter properties of the VM.
 But be aware that the network adapter will be discarded if the VM undergoes service healing or is shut down in the Classic Management Portal and has its address deallocated.
 In that case, the static IP address within the guest will need to be reset.
 - Deploying VMs on a virtual network does not imply (or require) connectivity back to an on-premises network; the virtual network merely enables that possibility.
 You must create a virtual network for private communication between Azure and your on-premises network.
 You need to deploy a VPN endpoint on the on-premises network.
 The VPN is opened from Azure to the on-premises network.
-For more information, see [Virtual Network Overview](/documentation/articles/virtual-networks-overview/) and [Configure a Site-to-Site VPN in the Azure Portal](/documentation/articles/vpn-gateway-site-to-site-create/).
+For more information, see [Virtual Network Overview](../virtual-network/virtual-networks-overview.md) and [Configure a Site-to-Site VPN in the Azure Portal](../vpn-gateway/vpn-gateway-site-to-site-create.md).

-> [AZURE.NOTE]
+> [!NOTE]
-> An option to [create a point-to-site VPN](/documentation/articles/vpn-gateway-point-to-site-create/) is available to connect individual Windows-based computers directly to an Azure virtual network.
+> An option to [create a point-to-site VPN](../vpn-gateway/vpn-gateway-point-to-site-create.md) is available to connect individual Windows-based computers directly to an Azure virtual network.
 >
 >

 - Regardless of whether you create a virtual network or not, Azure charges for egress traffic but not ingress.
 Various Windows Server Active Directory design choices can affect how much egress traffic is generated by a deployment.
 For example, deploying a read-only domain controller (RODC) limits egress traffic because it does not replicate outbound.
 But the decision to deploy an RODC needs to be weighed against the need to perform write operations against the DC and the [compatibility](https://technet.microsoft.com/zh-cn/library/cc755190) that applications and services in the site have with RODCs.
-For more information about traffic charges, see [Azure pricing at-a-glance](/pricing/).
+For more information about traffic charges, see [Azure pricing at-a-glance](https://www.azure.cn/pricing/).
 - While you have complete control over what server resources to use for VMs on-premises, such as RAM, disk size, and so on, on Azure you must select from a list of preconfigured server sizes.
 For a DC, a data disk is needed in addition to the operating system disk in order to store the Windows Server Active Directory database.

 ## Can you deploy Windows Server AD FS on Azure virtual machines?
 Yes, you can deploy Windows Server AD FS on Azure virtual machines, and the [best practices for AD FS deployment](https://technet.microsoft.com/zh-cn/library/dn151324.aspx) on-premises apply equally to AD FS deployment on Azure.
 But some of the best practices such as load balancing and high availability require technologies beyond what AD FS offers itself.
 They must be provided by the underlying infrastructure.
 Let’s review some of those best practices and see how they can be achieved by using Azure VMs and an Azure virtual network.

 1. **Never expose security token service (STS) servers directly to the Internet.**

     This is important because the STS issues security tokens.
 As a result, STS servers such as AD FS servers should be treated with the same level of protection as a domain controller.
 If an STS is compromised, malicious users have the ability to issue access tokens potentially containing claims of their choosing to relying party applications and other STS servers in trusting organizations.
 2. **Deploy Active Directory domain controllers for all user domains in the same network as the AD FS servers.**

     AD FS servers use Active Directory Domain Services to authenticate users.
 It is recommended to deploy domain controllers on the same network as the AD FS servers.
 This provides business continuity in case the link between the Azure network and your on-premises network is broken, and enables lower latency and increased performance for logins.
 3. **Deploy multiple AD FS nodes for high availability and balancing the load.**

     In most cases, the failure of an application that AD FS enables is unacceptable because the applications that require security tokens are often mission critical.
 As a result, and because AD FS now resides in the critical path to accessing mission critical applications, the AD FS service must be highly available through multiple AD FS proxies and AD FS servers.
 To achieve distribution of requests, load balancers are typically deployed in front of both the AD FS Proxies and the AD FS servers.
 4. **Deploy one or more Web Application Proxy nodes for internet access.**

     When users need to access applications protected by the AD FS service, the AD FS service needs to be available from the internet.
 This is achieved by deploying the Web Application Proxy service.
 It is strongly recommended to deploy more than one node for the purposes of high availability and load balancing.
 5. **Restrict access from the Web Application Proxy nodes to internal network resources.**

     To allow external users to access AD FS from the internet, you need to deploy Web Application Proxy nodes (or AD FS Proxy in earlier versions of Windows Server).
 The Web Application proxy nodes are directly exposed to the Internet.
 They are not required to be domain-joined and they only need access to the AD FS servers over TCP ports 443 and 80.
 It is strongly recommended that communication to all other computers (especially domain controllers) is blocked.

     This is typically achieved on-premises by means of a DMZ.
 Firewalls use a whitelist mode of operation to restrict traffic from the DMZ to the on-premises network (that is, only traffic from the specified IP addresses and over specified ports is allowed, and all other traffic is blocked).

 The following diagram shows a traditional on-premises AD FS deployment.